ltodua/ansible/README.md

 ansible-palybook is the command with we execute playbooks -ask-become-pass means that we have to include password of sudo in order to make sudo changes install_apache2.yml is the name of the playbook

+you can add as many tasks in the playbook as you want